xwax/xwax.github.io/americanaudio_versaport_asoundrc_file.md

 ---

-Copy and paste into a file called /home/<user>/.asoundrc
+Copy and paste into a file called ~/.asoundrc (a hidden file in your home directory).

 ```
 #